 Mylio allows you to protect your photos to the cloud by protecting your library with Google Drive.
 Once this feature is enabled, any media within your Mylio Library will automatically be protected to Google Drive.
-If your device is lost, stolen, or broken you can retrieve all synced media from Google Drive and fully repopulate your Mylio Library – including photos, videos, files, metadata, albums, events, tags, and any other Mylio specific data.
+If your device is lost, stolen, or broken you can retrieve all synced media from Google Drive and fully repopulate your Mylio Library – including photos, videos, files, metadata, albums, events, labels, and any other Mylio specific data.
 Google Drive can also be used to populate Mylio on computers that are not able to be synced peer-to-peer.

 Once Google Drive has been added as a Vault it will be listed in the Devices section of the Dashboard.
 Unlike other Vaults, protecting your files to Google Drive does not give you the ability to edit data within Google Drive for reflection in Mylio.
 This feature is designed solely as a tool for Mylio to communicate with and is not an alternative uploader for Google Drive.